 - a.
-Trades that took place during the past 15 days (fortnight) and 30 days (for month end) are made available to all market participants in the FIMMDA website. - b.
-Two days prior to every polling date, these lists are sent to all identified submitters for identifying segment /rating / tenor wise representative issuers. - c.
-The responses are collected and sent to all identified submitters one day before the polls are given by the submitters. - d.
+Two days prior to every polling date, trades of last 15 calendar days are sent to all identified submitters for identifying segment /rating / tenor wise representative issuers. - b.
+The name of representative issuers are sent to all identified submitters one day before the polls are given by the submitters. - c.
 Based on the above, data polls are given by the submitters.
-The poll data are collected and sent to the calculating agent, CRISIL. - e.
-The traded yields of the bonds issued by the identified issuer/s will be used as Level 1 input by CRISIL while calculating spread matrix. - f.
-For the remaining rating/tenor in each segment, CRISIL will use the polled data for constructing the matrix. - g.
-CRISIL does identification of outlier polls based on 2 standard deviations. - h.
-After exclusion of outlier polls, median of remaining polls is used for construction of matrix. - i.
+The poll data are collected and sent to the calculating agent, CRISIL. - d.
+The traded yields of the bonds issued by the identified issuer/s will be used as Level 1 input by CRISIL while calculating spread matrix. - e.
+For the remaining rating/tenor in each segment, CRISIL will use the polled data for constructing the matrix. - f.
+CRISIL does identification of outlier polls based on 2 standard deviations. - g.
+After exclusion of outlier polls, median of remaining polls is used for construction of matrix. - h.
 Final matrix is sent to FIMMDA which after vetting, disseminates to the market.